What Does Dopamine Do?

 Embrace Lifestyle Changes

-You can also enhance your ability to produce brain dopamine by stocking up on the building blocks, namely tyrosine.
+You can also enhance your ability to produce brain dopamine by stocking up on its building blocks, namely tyrosine.
 Eating foods like meats, fish, soy, low-fat dairy, and other foods high in tyrosine gives your body more of what it needs to create dopamine.

 Interestingly, a 2017 study found that people who habitually ate foods high in tyrosine scored higher for two measures of cognition than those who did not, and this effect was equally strong for young and old participants.